 For newbies: Terms to learn now

-The derrick (a.k.a. mast) is one of the most recognizable parts of a drilling rig.
-Standing up to 50 metres (164 feet) high, our team uses QT100 advanced steel on our derricks to make more space for equipment and reduce load on supporting structures.
+The mast is one of the most recognizable parts of a drilling rig.
+Standing up to 50 metres (164 feet) high, our team uses QT100 advanced steel on our masts to make more space for equipment and reduce the overall weight of the structure.

 We mention substructures (a.k.a. “subs”) a lot on the blog, often in relation to moving or walking systems.
 Located directly over the well, the substructure raises, lowers and supports the rig floor, derrick and other rig floor components like the drawworks.